 Warm the milk, sugar, and salt in a medium saucepan.
 In a separate small bowl, whisk the egg yolks.
 Slowly pour the warm milk mixture into the egg yolks, whisking constantly.
 Pour the mixture back into the original saucepan.

 Over medium heat, stir the mixture constantly with a heatproof plastic spatula or wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spatula.
 Pour the custard through the strainer and into the bowl sitting in the ice bath.
 Stir until the mixture begins to cool.
-Chill thoroughly in the refrigerator.
+Chill thoroughly in the refrigerator, at least two hours.

 Once cool, whisk in the crème fraîche, then freeze the mixture in your ice cream maker according to the manufacturer’s instructions.